NAMO

 The Australian Taxation Office should also be contacted regarding tax exemptions or regarding the tax deductibility of donations made to your organisation.

+It is thought that Buddhist groups should be an example in accountability to the Community in any operations involving Dana or generosity.
+We avoid long development cycles for KM internal applications because too much time often nullifies any benefits.
+For example, the time line for broadcasting radio programs has a unit time no longer than one week to complete and edit the script.
 Peter Drucker, in the preface to his book, Managing the Non-Profit Organization, says that over 40 years ago, when he began to work with nonprofit institutions, they were seen as marginal to American society, which was then dominated by government and big business organisations.
 Today, non-profit institutions are central to American society, and are indeed its most distinguishing feature.

+Peter Druckers observations are valid for Australian society.
 All nonprofit organizations have something in common: Their product is a changed human being.
 Nonprofit organizations are human change agents.
-Over four decades ago, the concept of ‘management’ was alien to the operation of nonprofit organizations, because of its association with the notion of ‘business’ and the need to look for a bottom line.
+Over four decades ago, the concept of management was alien to the operation of nonprofit organizations, because of its association with the notion of business and the need to look for a bottom line.

 What 'non-profit' organizations have come to realize is that they need to implement management processes to ensure profitability and future operating success.
 Management techniques were utilised to keep non-profit organisations operating, so they could concentrate on their mission.